thequietlife/CTI-101/assets/networking fundamentals.md

 ## Networking Fundamentals

 ### Summary
 When I type in google.com in a web browser and hit enter what happens?
 The way that the information goes from my web browser and gets communicated to the server at google.
-The OSI model is how it happens (DNS Lookup → TCP Connection (Three Way Handshake) → HTTP Request → Server Response → Rendering of the Web browser page → Displaying the page)
+The OSI model is how it happens (DNS Lookup → TCP Connection (Three Way Handshake) → HTTP Request → Server Response → Rendering of the Web browser page → Displaying the page).

 ### What is the Internet?